nekitamo/sensorapi/README.md

  ...
  ```

-2. Install PostgreSQL database server and create application user and database by executing the following commands (note that you have to select the password):
+2. Install PostgreSQL database server and create the application user by executing the following commands (note that you have to select the password):
 ```sh
 $ sudo apt install postgresql
 $ sudo -iu postgres